cloudify-cosmo/cloudify-nodecellar-example/README.md

 The input files are located under the inputs directory. <br>
 All of them contain the following:

-- `image` - Image identifier for the agent VM's
+- `image` - Image identifier for the agent VM's.
-- `flavor/size` - Flavor (Openstack) or Size (EC2) of the VM's
+- `flavor/size` - Flavor (Openstack) or Size (EC2) of the VM's.
-- `agent_user` - Since the user name of a VM may depend on the image, specify here the user name for your image.
+- `agent_user` - Since the username of a VM depends on the image, specify here the user name for your image.

 After you entered all of these values, run: <br>